TaWald/similaritybench/README.md

 ### 1.2 Set up Experiment Path

+The path that all results, datasets, and models should be stored to can be specified by defining a corresponding `"REP_SIM"` path environment variable.
+If this is not specified, an `experiments/` subdirectory will be created and used as `EXPERIMENT_PATH` by default.

 ### 1.3 Loading Result Files

-The results from all our experiments are stored in a `results.parquet` file, which is located in the `experiments/results/` directory.
+The results from all our experiments are stored in a `results.parquet` file, which you can download from --- and is located in the `EXPERIMENT_PATH/results/` directory.
 Based on this, the plots can be reproduced, and if you want to implement a text a new measure, you can simply add the corresponding results to this file.

 ### 1.4 Loading Datasets and Models